Distracted driving is an epidemic across the globe, and that isn't just a marketing scare tactic.

 Having real conversations about distracted driving, how dangerous it is and how everyone struggles is key to changing mindsets.
 There are also great organizations working to do the same.
 Not sure where to start, check them out here.

-As part of our National Distracted Driving Awareness Month program, we're offering consumer customers a 20% discount.
-Just use 'ddmonth2016' at checkout.
+As part of our National Distracted Driving Awareness Month program, we're offering consumer customers a new pricing option of only $7.95 per month.
 Get more information on our solution here.

 A culture of safety starts at the top and employees need to know your expectations for their performance and security.
 If you have a distracted driving policy, great!
 If not, check out this template for ideas on where to start.